ppenguin/nixified-ai/README.md

 See [./templates/comfyui/flake.nix](./templates/comfyui/flake.nix) to get an idea of how to specify models and nodes when overriding.

-Here is what is included in `legacyPackages.x86_64-linux.comfyui.${vendor}`:
+Here is what is included in `legacyPackages.x86_64-linux.comfyui`:
+- `models` - the full model set included in this flake (see [./projects/comfyui/models/default.nix](./projects/comfyui/models/default.nix)).
+Note that they are not packages, but modules.
+To fetch a model without adding it to a setup, build its `.src`.
+- `kritaModels` - the subset of `models` relevant to the Krita plugin (see [./projects/comfyui/models/krita-ai-plugin.nix](./projects/comfyui/models/krita-ai-plugin.nix))
+  - `minimal` - models expected by the plugin
+  - `full` - minimal plus models needed for all optional features of the plugin
+- `"${vendor}"` (anything gpu-vendor-dependent)
   - `customNodes` - the full set of available custom nodes (see [./projects/comfyui/custom-nodes/default.nix](./projects/comfyui/custom-nodes/default.nix))
   - `kritaCustomNodes` - the subset of `customNodes` relevant to the Krita plugin (see [./projects/comfyui/custom-nodes/krita-ai-plugin.nix](./projects/comfyui/custom-nodes/krita-ai-plugin.nix))
-- `models` - the full model set included in this flake (see [./projects/comfyui/models/default.nix](./projects/comfyui/models/default.nix))
-- `kritaModels` - the subset of `models` relevant to the Krita plugin (see [./projects/comfyui/models/krita-ai-plugin.nix](./projects/comfyui/models/krita-ai-plugin.nix))
-  - `kritaModels.minimal` - models expected by the plugin
-  - `kritaModels.full` - minimal plus models needed for all optional features of the plugin

 ## [InvokeAI](https://github.com/invoke-ai/InvokeAI) ( A Stable Diffusion WebUI )